What Is Duchenne Muscular Dystrophy? Dystrophin, Gowers’ Sign, and More

 Diagnosing Duchenne Muscular Dystrophy

 If your child or loved one has shown DMD symptoms, you’ll want to talk to their doctor about testing.
 They may refer you to a doctor who specializes in muscle disorders in children, such as a neurologist.
-Together, your child’s health care team can run several tests to make a final diagnosis.
+Together, your child’s health care team can run several tests to make a final DMD diagnosis.

 Examples of tests used to diagnose DMD include: